Sumit-Ks1/backend-dev/Readme.md

 ### Unlike access tokens, refresh tokens are long-lived and are used to obtain new access tokens without requiring the user to log in again.
 ### Both access tokens and refresh tokens can be implemented using JWTs.
 ## MULTER
 ### It is a middleware which takes files from client-side to server-side.
+## Flow of web
+## Basically we have imported app.js in index.js and whatever we want to do , we will do in app.js and more often we will make routes in files in routes folder and therefore we are using app.use() instead of app.get() bcos we want to run our routes on different folder or file and therefore there we will decide what to do when user hits that api (that is in app.js as it will further see that at what api to redirect and what to perform - get or post) .